OgunrekunAyoola/productpreviewcard/readme.md

   - [Useful resources](#useful-resources)
 - [Author](#author)

-**Note: Delete this note and update the table of contents based on what sections you keep.**

-## Overview
-This is a product preview card

 ### The challenge
-The challenge is to build  product review card component and get it looking as close to the design as possible.
+The challenge is to build a product review card component and get it looking as close to the design as possible.

 Users should be able to: